How long patients wait to for admission from elective surgery waiting lists is a measure of accessibility of elective surgery.

 Access to elective surgery is affected by demand for elective surgery, the number of surgeons available, demographics of the patient, and how urgently the surgery is required.

-Additional information on waiting times for elective surgery by Indigenous status, socioeconomic status and remoteness area are also presented for 2017–18.
+Additional information on waiting times for elective surgery by Indigenous status, socioeconomic status and remoteness area are presented from the admitted patient care data (NHMD elective surgery cluster), 2018–19.

 In the data visualisation below, you can explore waiting times for elective surgery by peer group and clinical urgency category.